webcomponents/webcomponentsjs/README.md

 ```

 ## `webcomponents-es5-loader.js`

-Custom Elements must be ES6 classes (https://html.spec.whatwg.org/multipage/scripting.html#custom-element-conformance).
+According to the spec, Custom Elements must be ES6 classes (https://html.spec.whatwg.org/multipage/scripting.html#custom-element-conformance).
 Since most projects need to support a wide range of browsers that don't necessary support ES6, it may make sense to compile your project to ES5.
-However, ES5-style custom element classes will not work with native Custom Elements because ES5-style classes cannot properly extend ES6 classes, like `HTMLElement`.
+However, ES5-style custom element classes will **not** work with native Custom Elements because ES5-style classes cannot properly extend ES6 classes, like `HTMLElement`.
+To work around this, `webcomponents-es5-loader.js` first loads an extra ES5 compatibility [shim](https://github.com/webcomponents/custom-elements/blob/master/src/native-shim.js) before
+loading the minimum polyfill bundle, like `webcomponents-loader.js` does.
+Use `webcomponents-es5-loader.js`
+only if you want to deploy ES5 code -- if this isn't a requirement, then use
+`webcomponents-loader.js` instead.

 ## Browser Support